tops4u/Ram-Tester/README.md

 4. Pass = Bits set to '10'...

 **LED Function:**
-- Continuous Red - Off - Red Flashing: Config Error with the DIP Swiches or internal Logic Error
+- Continuous Red - Off - Red Flashing: Config Error with the DIP Switches or internal Logic Error
 - Green to Yellow Fading : Testing ongoing
 - 1x Red followed by n Green Flashes : Addressline Error. n-Green indicates the failing Addressline
 - 2x Red followed by n Green Flashes : Error during Bit Testing. n-Green indicates the failing Pattern.
 (Pattern 1 - Stuck Bit in On, Pattern 2 - Stuck Bit in Off, 3 or 4 there is crosstalk between columns).
-- Long Green - short black : Test successfull.
+- Long Green - short black : Test successful.
 The Tester assumed this to be the larger Type to Test (1Mx4, 256x1 or 64x4)
-- Long Green - short red  : Test successfull.
-The Tester assumed this to be the smaller Type to Test (256x4, 64x1 or 16x4) **BUT**: If the Chip is not this type, this could mean a faulty Adressline (like A9 for 1Mx4 therefore it will be misstakenlly accounted as 256x4).
+- Long Green - short red  : Test successful.
+The Tester assumed this to be the smaller Type to Test (256x4, 64x1 or 16x4) **BUT**: If the Chip is not this type, this could mean a faulty Adressline (like A9 for 1Mx4 therefore it will be mistakenly  accounted as 256x4).

-**NOTE:** The follwing will not be tested:
+**NOTE:** The following will not be tested:
 1. Speed requirements.
 The tests are carried out in a way that slow and fast RAM should pass.
 It will not test if 70ns RAM really works flawless at 70ns.
 2. The Chessboard Patterns are actually only tested Row-Wise and not interleaved between multiple Rows.
+3. Pin connectivity, buffers and decoders are only simply checked if they work - no checks for internal errors or crosstalk.
-3. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.
+4. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.

 ## Build
 **BOM**